-Raw sewage typically contains 103 – 104 coliphage per ml with a range of 102 – 108 per ml.
+Raw sewage typically contains 103 – 104 coliphage per mL with a range of 102 – 108 per mL.

 Applications

 There are many potential applications of coliphages as environmental indicators.
 These include their use as indicators of sewage contamination, efficiency of water and wastewater treatment, and survival of enteric viruses and bacteria in the environment.
 The use of bacteriophages as indicators of the presence and behavior of enteric bacteria and animal viruses has always been attractive because of the ease of detection and low cost associated with phage assays.
 In addition, they can be quantified in environmental samples within 24 hours as compared to days or weeks for enteric viruses.